Menu

 Play is the highest form of research - Albert Einstein

-In Early Years and Key Stage 1, we use a teaching and learning approach called Continuous Provision where carefully planned activities are set up and children are able to choose which activities to complete during their 'choosing time'.
+In Early Years and Key Stage 1, we use a teaching and learning approach called Continuous Provision where carefully planned environments enable children to pursue their own interests during 'self-led learning time'.
 Research shows that young children benefit from a curriculum that is play-based and 'hands on' and where there is a greater degree of choice.
 Piaget (1952) described the stage of development between 2 and 6 years as being a time when children learn to use language, begin to represent ideas using pictures and objects and are highly active, learning through pretend play and first-hand experiences.
 The use of Continuous Provision beyond Early Years and into Key Stage 1 is also supported by Early Excellence, an organisation that is established as a national leader in the pedagogy and practice of teaching young children.

 Our Continuous Provision